tiwilliam/portgen/README.md

-# Generate port number from any string
+# Generate port numbers

+Set any integer range and then hash any given string to a number within your range.

 ```python
 >>> import portgen